willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

-# Troubleshooting Windows Mixed Reality
+# Windows Mixed Reality FAQs

-## Installation and Setup
+## Installation Errors

-### I get a message that says my PC can’t run Windows Mixed Reality
+### "Your PC can’t run Windows Mixed Reality"

-If you get this message, your PC doesn’t meet the minimum requirements needed to run Windows Mixed Reality.
-This could be because the computer’s hardware setup isn’t compatible with Windows Mixed Reality, or because you need to update to the latest version of Windows.
+Your PC doesn’t meet the minimum requirements needed to run Windows Mixed Reality either because the computer’s hardware setup isn’t compatible with Windows Mixed Reality, or because you need to update to the latest version of Windows.

 Notes on graphics cards:
 * If Windows Mixed Reality setup says your graphics card doesn’t meet the requirements and you think it does, make sure your headset is plugged into the correct card.
 * Check with your graphics card manufacturer for the latest driver update.
 Windows Mixed Reality requires a graphics card driver that supports at least [WDDM 2.2.](https://en.wikipedia.org/wiki/Windows-Display-Driver-Model#WDDM-2.2)

-### I get a message that says, "You’re nearly there—this PC doesn’t meet the minimum requirements needed to run Windows Mixed Reality"
+### "You’re nearly there—this PC doesn’t meet the minimum requirements needed to run Windows Mixed Reality"

-If you get this message, your PC doesn’t meet the minimum requirements needed for the best experience in Windows Mixed Reality.
-Your PC may be able to run an immersive headset, but may not be able to run certain apps or might have problems with performance.
+Your PC doesn’t meet the minimum requirements needed for the best experience in Windows Mixed Reality.
+Your PC may be able to run an immersive headset, but may not be able to run certain applications or might have problems with performance.

-### I get a message that says, "Before we can set up Windows Mixed Reality, your administrator will need to enable it for your organization.
+### "Before we can set up Windows Mixed Reality, your administrator will need to enable it for your organization.
 Learn More"

 If you get this message, you are likely on an Enterprise managed network and your organization is using Windows Server Update Services (WSUS) or has other policies that may block the download.
 You will need to contact your organizations IT department or system administrator to [enable Windows Mixed Reality](https://docs.microsoft.com/windows/application-management/manage-windows-mixed-reality#enable)

-### I get a message that says, "We couldn't download the mixed reality software"
+### "We couldn't download the mixed reality software"

 If you get this message, try the following troubleshooting steps:

 **Are you connected to the internet?**
-Your PC must be connected to the Internet to download Windows Mixed Reality.
-To check try this:
+Your PC must be connected to the internet to download Windows Mixed Reality.
-1. Make sure that you are connected to the internet by going to:  **Settings > Network & Internet > Status** and check your network status.
+1. Go to:  **Settings > Network & Internet > Status** and check your network status.
 2. If you are having problems connecting to the internet go [here](https://support.microsoft.com/en-us/help/10741/windows-10-fix-network-connection-issues) for help.

 **Are you on a Metered Network?**
-Metered Networks can limit how much you download.
-To check, try this:
-1. Make sure your internet is not set as a Metered Connection by going to: **Settings > Network & Internet > Status > Change connection properties > Set as metered connection > Off**.
+Metered networks can limit how much you download.
+Make sure your internet is not set as a Metered Connection by going to: **Settings > Network & Internet > Status > Change connection properties > Set as metered connection > Off**.

-2. To see more details on Metered Connections [here](https://support.microsoft.com/en-us/help/17452/windows-metered-internet-connections-faq).
+See more details on Metered Connections [here](https://support.microsoft.com/en-us/help/17452/windows-metered-internet-connections-faq).

 **Do you have pending updates?**
 Sometimes a pending update can block the Mixed Reality Software from successfully downloading.
 To check, try this: